SEO strategy 2024

 * Website metrics

-* Sales results or other forms of real world metrics that happened as a result of SEO, or were influenced by SEO.
+* Sales results / real world metrics that happened as a result of SEO, or were influenced by it.

 The SEO copywriting challenge